link89/selenium-federation/README.md

 A lightweight alternative to selenium-grid.

 ## Introduction
-`selenium-federation` is a lightweight solution to set up a cross-platform browser farm which is compatible with `selenium-grid`.
+`selenium-federation` is a lightweight solution to set up a cross-platform browser farm that is compatible with `selenium-grid`.

 The followings are the major goals of this project: